awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## How do you log management and data events?<a name="understanding-event-selectors"></a>

-By default, trails log all management events for your AWS account and don't include data events\.
+By default, trails log management events for your AWS account and don't include data events\.
 You can choose to create or update trails to log data events\.
 Only events that match your trail settings are delivered to your Amazon S3 bucket, and optionally to an Amazon CloudWatch Logs log group\.
 If the event doesn't match the settings for a trail, the trail doesn't log the event\.
 For more information, see [Working with CloudTrail log files](cloudtrail-working-with-log-files.md)\.

 ## How do you log CloudTrail Insights events?<a name="understanding-insight-selectors"></a>